Real ear measurements: why they matter in hearing aid fitting

 How real ear measurements fit into Alto’s long-term care

-Alto is built around long‑term treatment plans.
+Alto is built around hearing aid treatment plans.
 Real ear measurements are one part of that, alongside:

 • Detailed diagnostic testing